Aid to Publishers - Applicant's Guide 2014-2015

-Financial support must be spent for expenses that occurred between April 1, 2013 and March 31, 2014.
+Financial support must be spent for expenses that occur between April 1, 2014 and March 31, 2015.
 Applicants may be required to return any part of the financial support not spent by the end of that period.

 Section 7 – Department of Canadian Heritage Provisions